Stepmother Dukes It Out With Vegan Stepdaughter Over Whether Or Not To Feed The Family Cat A Vegan Diet

 Mango gets quality nutrition, and the parents are not okay with feeding him a vegan diet.

-And OF COURSE, a mother in law inserted herself into the situation, casting doubt on step mama's mind.
+And, of course, a mother-in-law inserted herself into the situation, casting doubt on the stepmother's mind.

 Feeding decisions in blended families can spark significant conflict, especially when they involve differing values, such as dietary choices.
 Research indicates that food choices are often tied to identity and personal beliefs, making discussions about them particularly sensitive.